moosepod/moosezmachine/README.md

 Debugging options
 # --seed to set a seed for the random number generator
 # --trace to set a path to a file to dump all zcode instructions to on quit

+### Slack Terp

+### Debugging tools

+* debug.py, a curses-based interpreter with some debugging features.
+This is not a fully implementeted interpreter, and is not recommended for playing games.
+* dump.py will dump assorted information about a story file.
+Usage is python3 dump.py --file path_to_story.
+Call it without parameters to see some of the options

 ## Architecture